Virtua Fighter Kids: Reception

-In Japan, Game Machine listed Virtua Fighter Kids on their May 1, 1996 issue as being the third most-successful arcade game of the month.
+In Japan, Game Machine listed Virtua Fighter Kids as the third most successful arcade game of April 1996.

 Virtua Fighter Kids divided reviewers to an extent.
-GameSpot, Scary Larry of GamePro, and Dan Hsu, Crispin Boyer, and Sushi-X of Electronic Gaming Monthly said that while Virtua Fighter Kids would have made an amusing bonus mode in Virtua Fighter 2, it was not worthwhile as a full-price standalone release.
-On the other side, Next Generation, Rich Leadbetter of Sega Saturn Magazine, and Shawn Smith of Electronic Gaming Monthly argued that features such as the funny cinemas, the new facial expressions on the characters, and the new kid-themed scenery make the game more than a money-making gimmick, though they also said that it is not as good as the original version of Virtua Fighter 2.
+GameSpot, Scary Larry of GamePro and Dan Hsu, Crispin Boyer and Sushi-X of Electronic Gaming Monthly said that, while Virtua Fighter Kids would have made an amusing bonus mode in Virtua Fighter 2, it was not worthwhile as a full-price standalone release.
+On the other side, Next Generation, Rich Leadbetter of Sega Saturn Magazine and Shawn Smith of Electronic Gaming Monthly argued that features such as the funny cinemas, the new facial expressions on the characters and the new kid-themed scenery make the game more than a money-making gimmick, though they also said that it is not as good as the original version of Virtua Fighter 2.
 Most reviewers criticized the short reach of the kid characters.
+In a retrospect review, Colin of Allgame found the game the same as its predecessors, with faster gameplay and easier for younger players.
+He concluded that "While Virtua Fighter Kids doesn't necessarily offer anything spectacular, it's definitely a must-buy for the Virtua Fighter fan who needs everything or anyone who is interested in those big-headed Japanese cartoon characters."
+In 1998, Saturn Power ranked the game 86th on their list of the "Top 100 Sega Saturn Games", summarizing: "VF Kids is a pointless addition to the fold and offers very little new of any interest".